Powerful Hurricane Eta threatens flooding in Central America

 Along Honduras’ northern Caribbean coast, torrential rains from Eta’s outer bands caused some rivers to overwhelm their banks Monday, forcing evacuations.

 This could be only the beginning of Eta’s destruction.
-The storm was forecast to spend the week meandering over Central America dumping amounts of rain measured in feet not inches.
+The storm was forecast to spend the week meandering over Central America dumping rain measured in feet not inches.

 Forecasters said central and northern Nicaragua into much of Honduras could get 15 to 25 inches (380 to 635 millimeters) of rain, with 35 inches (890 millimeters) in isolated areas.
 Heavy rains also were likely in eastern Guatemala, southern Belize and Jamaica.